Selected Work

 Capital ProgramsHealthcare & Public Sector · Provincial Scale

-Provincial Health System: 50+ Concurrent ICT Projects Delivered On Budget
+Provincial Health System: A $25M ICT Capital Portfolio Across 50+ Concurrent Projects

 Situation

-A provincial health system undertaking a comprehensive digital refresh across all hospitals and health regions had a large, fragmented portfolio of IT capital projects — covering new construction, infrastructure renewal, clinical systems, and technology decommissioning.
-With 50+ concurrent projects in flight and no unified delivery governance, execution was inconsistent and oversight was reactive.
+A $1B provincial healthcare program carried a $25M ICT capital portfolio: 50+ concurrent projects covering new construction, infrastructure renewal, clinical systems, and technology decommissioning, including two new-build hospitals.
+With that many projects in flight and no unified delivery governance, execution was inconsistent and oversight was reactive.

 Challenge